lpsinger/userguide/capabilities.rst

 We plan that following a one-month engineering run, Observing Run 4 (O4) will start on May 24.
-During O4, we expect that four facilities (:term:`LHO`, :term:`LLO`, :term:`Virgo`, and :term:`KAGRA`) will observe for over 18 months with one or two one-month breaks for maintenance.
+During O4, we expect that four facilities (:term:`LHO`, :term:`LLO`, :term:`Virgo`, and :term:`KAGRA`) will observe for 18 months with one or two one-month breaks for maintenance.
 KAGRA will begin the run with LIGO and Virgo and then return to extended commissioning to re-join with greater sensitivity toward the end of O4.

 Live Status
 -----------